tschneidereit/proposal-typed-objects/explainer.md

 #### Typed field definitions

 A typed field definition is an `object` definining the characteristics of a `Struct`'s typed field.
 It has the following members:
- - `type` - A [type definition](#type-definition), specifying the field's type.
+ - `type` - A [Value Type](#value-types), specifying the field's type.
  - `name` [optional] - A `string` or `symbol` used as an optional name for the field.
 If given, an accessor is created that allows reading and, if the field is writable, writing the field using a name in addition to its index.
  - `readonly` [optional] - A `boolean`.
 If `true`, the field can only be set via the type's constructor and is immutable afterwards.

-#### Struct type references
+#### Struct Type references

-Just as other JS objects, struct type instances are passed by reference.
-When defining a struct type, it is possible to give its fields types that only permit references to certain struct types.
-The type used for these fields is a value type—it's immutable and passed by value—where the value is a reference to a struct type instance.
-Each struct type is accompanied by one of these types, which can be accessed using the `ref` field on the type's constructor:
+Just as other JS objects, Struct Type instances are passed by reference.
+These references are instances of [Value Types](#value-types).
+Defining a Struct Type using the `StructType` constructor actually defines two types: the Struct Type itself, and an accompanying Value Type for references to instances of the Struct Type.
+Just as other Value Types, it can be used as the type of a Struct Type's fields.
+This type is exposed as the `ref` property on the Struct Type's constructor:
 ```js
 const Point = new StructType([{ name: "x", type: float64 }, { name: "y", type: float64 }]);
 const Line  = new StructType([{ name: "from", type: Point.ref }, { name: "to", type: Point.ref }]);
 ```

-Currently, this proposal only includes references to struct type instances.
-The set of reference value types can be extended by host environments, however.
-And future iterations of this proposal—or future proposals building on it—might add new reference value types to the language.

-#### Struct type forward declaration
+#### Struct Type forward declaration

-To enable recursive types, it's possible to declare a Struct type without defining it.
+To enable recursive types, it's possible to declare a Struct Type without defining it.
 Declaration is done using `StructType.declare`, which has two overloads:
 ```js
 StructType.declare(name)
 StructType.declare(baseType, name)
 ```

-The first overload declares a Struct type that extends `Struct`, the second creates a Struct type that extends the given `baseType`.
+The first overload declares a Struct Type that extends `Struct`, the second creates a Struct type that extends the given `baseType`.

 The type can then be defined using its `define` method:
 ```js